omershatil/Move-The-Fish/README.md

 You can see the project running here (coming soon!)
 Basically it servers as a template for combining Java frameworks (Hibernate, Spring, Spring MVC, Servlets, etc.) with some JavaScript, AJAX, and JQuery.
 You could use the project as a template for how to use the correct annotations for Spring/Hibernte, how to set a servlet to run on Tomcat, etc.
 In addition, it has some JQuery animation.
 In particular, I am happy with the way the fish turn.
 However, the code is not "production quality".
-It's just to a demo.
+It's just a demo.
-I will soon also add some unit tests with EasyMock and, most importantly some Test Automation mini-framework I came up with that is good for data-driven server automation.
+I will soon also add some unit tests with EasyMock and, most importantly some Test Automation mini-framework that is useful for data-driven server automation.

 What Does Move The Fish Do?
 ===========================